ardydedase/amadeus-python/README.rst

 Features
 --------

-* :airplane: **Flight Inspiration Search** allows you to answer the question: *Where can I go within a given travel budget?*
+* :airplane:: **Flight Inspiration Search** allows you to answer the question: *Where can I go within a given travel budget?*
-* :airplane: **Extensive Flight Search** allows you to answer the question: *When is the best date to fly?*
+* :airplane:: **Extensive Flight Search** allows you to answer the question: *When is the best date to fly?*
-* :airplane: **Low-Fare Search** lets you find the cheapest one way or return itineraries.
+* :airplane:: **Low-Fare Search** lets you find the cheapest one way or return itineraries.
-* :hotel: **Hotel Lowest Price Search** by center point/radius and by latitude/longitude window.
+* :hotel:: **Hotel Lowest Price Search** by center point/radius and by latitude/longitude window.
-* :car: **Car Rental Availability Search** by center point/radius and by airport.
+* :car:: **Car Rental Availability Search** by center point/radius and by airport.
-* :factory: **CO2 Emissions Data** average per passenger by origin and destination.
+* :factory:: **CO2 Emissions Data** average per passenger by origin and destination.
 * Tested on Python 2.6, 2.7, 3.3 and 3.4 for this release.

 Installation